Falkland Islands sovereignty dispute: American position

+As the United States recognized the British and not the Argentine claim to the islands, the insurers had to pay.

+British response

+Mestivier's appointment again had drawn protests from the British consul in Buenos Aires, but these protests received no response from Buenos Aires, as the United Provinces were now asserting sovereignty over the islands.
+The appointments of Vernet and Mestivier convinced the British that direct rule was again necessary, and so the British dispatched a naval squadron to re-establish direct British rule.

+British return and establishment of control

+The British squadron to restore sovereignty arrived at Port Egmont on 20 December 1832, and reached Port Louis on 2 January 1833.

-On 2 January 1833, Captain James Onslow, of the brig-sloop HMS Clio, arrived at the Spanish settlement at Port Louis to request that the Argentine flag be replaced with the British one, and that the Argentine administration leave the islands.
-While Argentine Lt.
-Col. José María Pinedo, commander of the Argentine schooner Sarandí, wanted to resist, his numerical disadvantage was obvious, particularly as a large number of his crew were British mercenaries who were unwilling to fight their own countrymen.
+Captain James Onslow, of the brig-sloop HMS Clio, arrived at the Spanish settlement at Port Louis to request that the Argentine flag be replaced with the British one, and that the Argentine administration leave the islands.
+Pinedo asked if war had been declared between Argentina and the United Kingdom; Onslow replied that it had not.
+While Pinedo wanted to resist, his numerical disadvantage was obvious, particularly as a large number of his crew were British mercenaries who were unwilling to fight their own countrymen.
 Such a situation was not unusual in the newly independent states in Latin America, where land forces were strong, but navies were frequently quite undermanned.
-He protested verbally, but departed without a fight on 5 January.
-The islands have since continued under British rule except during the Falklands War.
+He protested verbally, but departed without a fight on 5 January under protest, with the Argentine flag being lowered by British officers and delivered to him.
+The islands have remained under British rule ever since, except for the brief interruption caused by the Falklands War.
+Back on the mainland, Pinedo faced court martial; he was suspended for four months and transferred to the army, though he was recalled to the navy in 1845.

-After their return in 1833, the British did not attempt to develop the islands as a colony.
-Initially, plans were based upon the settlers remaining in Port Louis, supported by the annual visit of a warship.
+After their return, the British did not attempt to develop the islands as a colony.
+Initially, plans were based upon the settlers remaining in Puerto Luis, supported by the annual visit of a warship.
 Vernet's deputy, Matthew Brisbane, returned in March 1833 aboard the sealer Rapid during the visit of HMS Beagle.
 He took charge of the settlement and was encouraged to further Vernet's business interests provided he did not seek to assert Argentine government authority.
 Argentines have claimed that the population of Puerto Luis was expelled after the British return, but historical records shows that only four members of the settlement chose to leave.